Boston. University. Academy.

 The Urban Advantage: A campus with a pulse

 BUA’s campus sits in one of the world’s great centers of learning and endeavor–and we take advantage of it.

 In Boston, BUA students get exposure to real-world achievement in…well, almost everything.
 Medicine, science, technology, politics, education, history, social movements, literature, music and art: the city offers opportunities for rich connections to what our students learn in their classrooms.
 Hands-on experiences abound for student environmentalists, researchers, jazz lovers, Attic War nerds, and laser aficionados.
 Boston is our comprehensive resource for a well-rounded education.

 We’re a high school with a T stop.
 The T stop is crucial.

 Our central location allows us to draw our student body from a wide range of communities around Boston and beyond.
-Students come to BUA from as far north as Methuen, as far south as Mansfield, and as far west as Ayer.
+Students come to BUA from as far north as Andover, as far south as Easton, and as far west as Littleton.
 Many students commute via public transportation, putting into practice our firm belief that making your own way is a highly educational experience.
 Real teenagers, meet the inexorable march of timetables.

 Ceilingless Opportunities: Higher education, right next door